Call for Papers

 This area seeks novel processing of media-related information in any form that can lead to new ways of interpreting multimedia content.
 Examples include processing of visual, audio, music, language, speech, or other modalities, for interpretation, knowledge inference, and understanding.

-Regular papers submitted to this conference must conform with the “double-blind” review policy such that authors should not know the names of the reviewers of their papers, and reviewers should not know the names of the authors.
+Paper submissions must conform with the “double-blind” review policy.
+This means that the authors should not know the names of the reviewers of their papers, and reviewers should not know the names of the authors.
 Please prepare your paper in a way that preserves anonymity of the authors.

 - Do not put the authors’ names under the title.